 How can I find out when the band will be on stage?

 The concert arena opens at approx 6pm, with live music starting from about 7.30pm.
 These times are approximate, for the latest updates on running times please check the appropriate venue page on the website as the concert date approaches.

 What time will the event end?

 Concerts normally finish between 10.30pm and 10.45pm.
 Live music will not continue beyond 11pm.

 Can I camp at the venue?

 Forest Live venues do not allow camping on site or in the car park area.
-The only exception is Westonbirt Arboretum, where camping opportunities are available for selected concerts.

 Some venues have either Forestry Commission or privately run camping nearby.
 Select your chosen venue from the Forest Live homepage and download the information sheet which will detail any local camping options.

 Contact the nearest Tourist Information Centre for more details of local camp sites.